Chambers and valves of the heart

 - Your age and overall health

-- Whether you need heart surgery to correct another heart problem in addition to tricuspid valve disease, such as mitral or aortic valve repair or replacement or coronary artery bypass surgery to treat coronary artery disease, so both conditions can be treated at once
+- Whether you need heart surgery to correct another heart problem in addition to tricuspid valve disease — such as mitral or aortic valve repair or replacement or coronary artery bypass surgery — so both conditions can be treated at once

-In general, heart valve repair is usually the first choice because it's associated with a lower risk of infection, preserves and optimizes heart function, and may reduce the potential need for long-term use of blood-thinning medications compared with heart valve replacement.
+In general, heart valve repair is usually the first choice because it's associated with a lower risk of infection.
+Valve repair preserves and improves heart function, and it may reduce the potential need for long-term use of blood-thinning medications.

-But not all valves can be repaired, and some repaired valves may eventually require replacement.
+But not all valves can be repaired.
+Some repaired valves may eventually require replacement.
 In addition, heart valve repair surgery is often harder to perform successfully than valve replacement surgery.

 Your best option will depend on your individual situation, as well as the expertise and experience of your health care team.

 Tricuspid valve repair and tricuspid valve replacement risks vary depending on your health, the type of procedure and the expertise of the health care team.
-To minimize potential risk, tricuspid valve surgery should generally be performed at a medical center with staff experienced in these procedures and that performs high volumes of tricuspid valve operations.
+To reduce potential risk, tricuspid valve surgery should generally be done at a medical center with staff experienced in these procedures and that performs high volumes of tricuspid valve procedures.

 Risks associated with tricuspid valve repair and tricuspid valve replacement surgery may include:

 - Valve dysfunction in replacement valves (valve prostheses)

 - Heart rhythm problems